Split-and-Merge-Proxy/smp-ppi/README.md

 |SMP| 0.746  | 0.693  | 0.726  |

-## 6. Inference on your custom data
+## 6. Inference on Your Custom Data
+We have uploaded

 ## Acknowledges